majkinetor/posher/README.rst

 - Hierarchical machine definition - machine can inherit from another one which serves as a base system and then it can add or tweak options, features and provisioning elements on top of those already defined in the parent machines.
 The system is made so that all the different types of machines used for specific project can be described and created in this manner while keeping the entire process `DRY <http://en.wikipedia.org/wiki/Don't_repeat_yourself>`__.
 - Strict usage of the Powershell scripting rather then outdated cmd.exe shell.
 - Extensive auditing of installed options so that one can understand what is inside the machine just by looking in the log file of the build system.
 - Support for multiple virtualization platforms via Packer.
 Currently, the machines are built for vmWare and VirtualBox providers with addition of Vagrant box.
-Other providers that Packer supports can easily by added.
+Other providers that Packer supports can easily by added if required.

 Posher can be used for: